GuillaumeFavrot/Django-React-Postgres/README.md

 ##### Creation of the admin superuser

-In order to access Django's administration interface you first need to create a new superuser with the following command :
+In order to access Django's administration interface you first need to create a new admin user with the following command :

 ```
-python manage.py createsuperuser
+python manage.py initadmin
 ```
+You'll then be able to access the admin interface using the following credentials:
+username: admin
+password: admin

 This step requires a working database.